-At The Headhunters and TempsAhead, we suggest that job seekers ask their interviewers what success for the role in question will look like at the 30, 60, 90 and 120 day marks.
+We suggest that candidates ask their interviewers what success for the role in question will look like at the 30, 60, 90 and 120 day marks.
 In roles that have been established for years, there will be an onboarding process that will provide definitive answers to this question.
 However, new roles are often created to solve new problems and the company may not have thought that far ahead.
 Sure, your training and experience will be in hot demand as you fill the talent vacuum that exists in your new employer’s office.
 But how will you ensure that you remain motivated once you have put the fires out that caused the company to hire you in the first place?

 Science Magazine reckons that fear of failure and fear of success are both serious inhibitors to job effectiveness.
 In a new role, where you may be asked to manage many of your own targets, neither of these fears should be allowed to restrict your performance.
 Typically, it is fear of failure that causes problems for new hires.

 But remember, you are filling a new role based upon your expertise.
 This means that your talents are unique in the organization.
 Most often, the people who have hired you will have confidence in your capabilities and it is important that you have confidence in them too.
 So, be assertive in your ability to enact process improvement initiatives and speak to your manager about where you can add value to the organization.
 Nine times out of ten, you will be seeing things that others have not.